 Due to the good liquidity situation, no interest-bearing liabilities are used in the fiscal year 2010/2011.
 An interest rate risk does not exist.
 Accordingly, there is no need to perform a sensitivity analysis in accordance with IFRS 7.

 Credit risks are mitigated by reviewing the creditworthiness of counterparties.
 The maximum default risk is always the carrying amount.

 The default risks are within normal market limits and are adequately provisioned for.
 The Group is not exposed to material default risks of a contractual party or a group of contractual parties with similar characteristics.
 The Group considers contractual parties to have similar characteristics if they are related companies.
-Individual value allowances for overdue receivables are mostly geared to the age structure of the receivables, with different valuation discounts being applied based on past success ratios. penses amount to KEUR 8,015 (previous year: KEUR 7,910) and refer to the development of the collections.
+Individual value allowances for overdue receivables are mostly geared to the age structure of the receivables, with different valuation discounts being applied based on past success ratios.

+Research and development